In college, my girlfriends and I asked a lot of questions.

 Fast forward 10 years and I still don’t have all the answers, but that doesn’t mean there is a shortage of advice out there.

 Sheryl Sandberg, CEO of Facebook and author of Lean In, a book on helping women reach their full potential would say yes you can have it all – by making smarter choices.
 She believes women unintentionally hold themselves back by basing decisions on future events that haven’t happened yet, instead of making the best choices now.
 Sandberg is a mother and a wife until her husband, unfortunately, passed away not too long ago.

-At quick glance it seems these two women are working against each other.
-Sandberg says women need to start making better decisions about their career so they can reach their personal best.
-Slaughter, meanwhile, seems to take a more realistic approach about juggling both a demanding career and family.
-Both however, say it’s possible under the right circumstances and with help.
+At a quick glance, it seems these two women are working against each other.
+Sandberg says women need to start making better decisions about their careers so they can reach their personal best.
+Slaughter, meanwhile, seems to take a more realistic approach to juggling both a demanding career and family.
+Both, however, say it’s possible under the right circumstances and with help.
 Whether that help comes from understanding husbands, as Sandberg suggests, an employer who offers more flexible or part-time hours as Slaughter offers, or as Katherine Zaleski recently wrote in an Elle article, her nanny.